percona/pdmysql-docs/docs/deploy-pdps-group-replication.md

 ### Step 1.
 Installation

-1. [Install ProxySQL](https://www.percona.com/doc/proxysql/proxysql-v2.html#installing-proxysql-v2).
+1. [Install ProxySQL :octicons-link-external-16:](https://www.percona.com/doc/proxysql/proxysql-v2.html#installing-proxysql-v2).
 [In our example](#preconditions), we install ProxySQL on Proxy1 192.168.4.191 and Proxy2 192.168.4.192 nodes.

 2. Create the monitoring user on MySQL Group Replication nodes: